LEAD: Longitudinal Education and Assessment for Diplomates

 When the pilot program concludes at the end of 2021, ABFAS will launch the new continuous certification process in early 2022.

 What Diplomates Can Do Now to Prepare for Continuous Certification

-ABFAS will email Continuous Certification-related announcements and details to diplomates.
-To ensure they are receiving ABFAS emails, diplomates should:
+ABFAS will email Continuous Certification-related announcements and details to Diplomates.
+To ensure they are receiving ABFAS emails, please:

 - Add firstname.lastname@example.org and email@example.com to your email inbox safe sender list.
 Instructions are available online.